francois-meyer/francois-meyer.github.io/index.markdown

 <h2>News</h2>

-<b>June 2021</b> I will be attending NAACL 2021, as well as the co-located Mexican NLP Summer School.
+<b>June 2021</b> I attended NAACL 2021, as well as the co-located Mexican NLP Summer School.

-<b>May 2021</b> I am the teaching assistant for CSC5031Z, a postgraduate course in NLP at the University of Cape Town, taught by Jan Buys.
+<b>May 2021</b> I was the teaching assistant the postgraduate NLP course at the University of Cape Town, taught by Jan Buys.

 <b>March 2021</b> Our paper [Challenging Distributional Models with a Conceptual Network of Philosophical Terms](https://aclanthology.org/2021.naacl-main.199.pdf) has been accepted at NAACL 2021.

-<b>February 2021</b> Started my PhD at the University of Cape Town!
+<b>February 2021</b> Started my PhD at the University of Cape Town as a HPI scholar!

 <b>November 2020</b> I presented our paper (work done with Martha Lewis) [Modelling Lexical Ambiguity with Density Matrices](https://www.aclweb.org/anthology/2020.conll-1.21.pdf) at CoNLL 2020.